wp-plugins/shockingly-big-ie6-warning/readme.txt

 * Browsers download urls now editable
 * Test mode, to preview the warning in any browser

-See the [Shockingly Big IE6 Warning homepage](http://www.incerteza.org/blog/projetos/shockingly-big-ie6-warning/ "Shockingly Big IE6 Warning") for further information.
+See the new [Shockingly Big IE6 Warning homepage](http://www.incerteza.org/blog/projetos/shockingly-big-ie6-warning/ "Shockingly Big IE6 Warning") for further information.

 Thanks for everyones suggestions!